Subclass 188 Significant Investor Stream

 - Having more than half of its employees and half its assets located in Australia

-Furthermore, investees must not be predominately involved in any of the following activities:
+Furthermore, investees must not be predominantly involved in any of the following activities:

 - Property development or land ownership